greg-raven/Department-21/_posts/2024-09-18-newsom-endorses-harris.md

 Hi, I'm Gavin Newsom, the governor of California.

-This is a message for the people of America, given in my authentically recorded non-AI voice.
+This is a message for the people of America, given in my authentically-recorded non-AI voice.

 Thanks to my leadership over the last several years, California has become a world leader in extremist left-wing governance.
 My policies were so effective that almost 1 million people are now fleeing the state every year.
 We even ran out of U-Hauls.